 </ul>

-This way, the HTML structure will become more compact, and each<li>still remains on an independent line:
+In this way, the HTML structure will become more compact, and each<li>will still be kept on a separate line:

 <ul class="product-list">